Lemii/guides/securing-a-lisk-node-with-nginx-and-certbot.md

 ### Step 6: Certificate renewal

-You can let Certbox automatically renew the certificate by using a cronjob.
+You can let Certbot automatically renew the certificate by using a cronjob.

 First, open up the cron editor: